ArcInstitute/bqtools/README.md

 # Count the number of occurrences for each pattern from a file
 bqtools grep input.bq --file patterns.txt -P

+# Count the number of occurrences for each pattern from a file (fixed strings)
+bqtools grep input.bq --file patterns.txt -Px
 ```

 The output of pattern count is a TSV with three columns: [Pattern, Count, Fraction of Total]